chain4travel/camino-website/src/posts/overview-blogpost.md

 The distribution of CAM tokens has been carefully designed to ensure long-term sustainability and growth.
 [A significant amount](https://camino.network/ecosystem/) will be allocated to the community treasury to support ecosystem development, while other allocations will be reserved for strategic partners, team members, marketing activities, and future ecosystem expansion.
 You can learn more about the token from the [whitepaper](https://camino.network/static/docs/Camino_Network_Whitepaper.pdf#view=fit).

-## Camino Network Foundation

-As Camino Network's development progressed, Chain4Travel AG initiated the [establishment of the Camino Network Foundation](https://www.travolution.com/news/suppliers/the-camino-network-foundation-partners-with-chain4travel-to-build-industry-first-blockchain-ecosystem/).
-The Camino Network Foundation is based in Switzerland and manages and governs Camino Network, ensuring alignment with the core principles of blockchain technology.
-The mission of the Camino Network Foundation is to develop the web3 travel ecosystem, enhancing travel technologies for all, through democratic and transparent relations within the network, fostering trust and collaboration among all participants in the travel ecosystem.
-The Camino Network Foundation has also taken charge of the finances, ensuring proper management.

 ## Governance

-The Camino Network Foundation will rely on the Consortium of Network participants in the development of its activities, asking for their vote in some decisions, considering that Camino Network was created for these participants and that their interests and/or opinions are particularly relevant for the Camino Network Foundation.
+The Camino Network Foundation is responsible for managing the development and growth of Camino Network by taking all necessary management decisions.
+The Camino Network Foundation Council also ensures that all funds are used correctly and follow the roadmap.
+The use of funds is always specified in the Camino Network Foundation's transparency report, published every six months, and explains the project's technical, financial, business, and legal development.

-The Camino Network Foundation will rely on the Consortium of Network participants in the development of its activities, asking for their vote in some decisions, considering that Camino Network was created for these participants and that their interests and/or opinions are particularly relevant for the Camino Network Foundation.
+The Camino Network Foundation will rely on the Camino Consortium in the development of its activities, asking for their vote in some decisions, considering that Camino Network was created for these participants and that their interests and/or opinions are particularly relevant for the Camino Network Foundation.

-### The consortium: validators & governance
+### The Camino Consortium: Validators & governance

-Camino Network is operated by a Consortium of travel industry-related entities (the "**Camino Consortium**").
+Camino Network is operated by a Camino Consortium of travel industry-related entities.
 This structure ensures that each member has a vested interest in the success and sustainability of Camino Network.

 > Consortium members contribute to the network by providing a validator node and securing and validating transactions.
-In return for their services, they receive an equal share (30%) of the transaction fees as a reward.
+In return for their services, they receive an equal share (30%) of the transaction fees as a reward.1
->

 The principle of validator equality is central to the Camino Network's governance philosophy.
 Regardless of their size or influence in the broader travel industry, every validator must bond the amount of 100,000 CAM.
 This creates a level playing field and ensures that each validator has an equal vote, an equal bond, and an equal role in the network's decision-making.